nuprl/retic_performance/gm-pepm-2018/talk/README.md

         program.
        As the title suggests, Reticulated's soundness is not type soundness but rather a weaker property that we call type-tag soundness.
-       And so, the plan for this talk is to first define type-tag soundness, then explain what it means for soundness to have a performance cost, and then share some details and conclusions from the experiment.
+[01]   And so, the plan for this talk is to first define type-tag soundness,
+        then explain what it means for soundness to have a performance cost, and then share some details and conclusions from the experiment.

 Zeina:
-       To introduce type-tag soundness, let us first review a standard type soundness theorem.
+[02]   To introduce type-tag soundness, let us first review a standard type
+        soundness theorem.
-       We say that a typing judgment is sound with respect to a reduction semantics if whenever the typing judgment proves that an expression `e` has the static type `\tau`, then the evaluation of `e` either: diverges, ends in a well-defined error, or ends in a well-typed value.
+       We say that a typing judgment is sound with respect to a reduction semantics if whenever the typing judgment proves that an expression `e` has the static type `\tau`, then the evaluation of `e` either: steps to a well-typed value,
+        steps to a well-defined error,
+        or diverges.
-       This is a useful theorem for two reasons: it guarantees that evaluation never reaches an undefined state, and it guarantees that the type of the expression predicts the type of the value.
+       This is a useful theorem for two reasons:
+[03]    it guarantees that evaluation never reaches an undefined state,
+        and it guarantees that the type of the expression predicts the type of the value.
        Put another way, in a type-sound language you can use the types to reason about the behavior of a program.

        Type-tag soundness is a similar, but weaker theorem.
-       A typing judgment is type-tag sound with respect to a semantics if whenever `e` has the static type `\tau`, the evaluation of `e` either: diverges, ends in a valid error, or ends in a value with the same type-tag as `e`.
+[04]   A typing judgment is type-tag sound with respect to a semantics if whenever
+        `e` has the static type `\tau`, the evaluation of `e` either: steps to a value with the same type-tag as `e`, steps to a valid error,
+         or diverges.
-       This last clause uses a map "floorof" from types to type-tags, and a "tagging" judgment analogous to the typing judgment.
+       In this theorem statement we use two auxiliary notions: a map "floorof" from types to type-tags, and a judgment that decides if a value matches, or models, a type-tag.

-       For example, if the language of types includes integers, pairs, and functions, then the language of type-tags might include the tags Integer, Pair, and Function.
+[05]   For example, if the language of types includes integers, pairs, and
+        functions, then the language of type-tags might include the tags Integer, Pair, and Function.
        The idea is that type-tags express first-order properties of values.
        And the judgment that checks whether a value matches a type-tag should be decidable in near-constant time.

+[06]   So that is type-tags, and here again is type-tag soundness.

-       Type-tag soundness guarantees that evaluation does not reach an undefined state, just like type soundness, but only weakly predicts the type of the value if evaluation terminates successfully.
+[07]   Type-tag soundness guarantees that
+        evaluation does not reach an undefined state, just like type soundness, but only predicts the type-tag of the value.
-       So whereas type soundness supports compositional reasoning, type tag soundness does not.
+       So whereas type soundness supports compositional type-based reasoning, type tag soundness is only compositional at a superficial level.
+       Compared to type soundness this is a weaker guarantee, but it may be easier to prove for certain typing systems and reduction semantics.

 Ben:
-       Now that we've seen type-tag soundness, let's say what it means for soundness to have a performance cost.
+[08]   Now that we've seen type-tag soundness, let's say what it means for
+        soundness to have a performance cost.
-       The cost we have in mind "comes into play" when a type-correct program interacts with the outside world, with a source of values that is not necessarily type checked.
+       The cost we have in mind comes about when a well-typed program interacts with the outside world; more precisely, with a source of values that is not necessarily type checked.

+       This happens never in the lambda calculus, but happens all the time in a useful programming language.

-       One kind of source is user input ... a program might ask the program for an integer, and then get some kind of value in return --- maybe not an integer.
+[09]   For example, one kind of source is user input.
+       A program might ask the user for an integer, and then get some kind of value in return --- maybe not an integer.
-       Another, similar source is a serialize/deserialize API, in which you can write a value to a file in some compact format, and later read it back in at the same type (needs illustration on slide).
+[10]   Another, similar source is a serialize/deserialize API,
+        in which you can write a value to a file in some compact format, and later read it back in at the same type.
-       A foreign function interface is a third kind of external source, and a special case of that is interactions with a runtime system through primops, such as arithmetic functions.
+[11]   A foreign function interface is a third kind of external source, [12]    and a special case of that is interactions with a runtime system through
+        primops, such as arithmetic functions.

-       These interactions pose a type soundness problem, which I like to call the "type safe FFI" problem.
+[13]   These interactions pose a type soundness problem, which I like to call
+        the "type safe FFI" problem.
-       What can we do to safely and efficiently interact with values that don't come with a proof of type-correctness.
+       What can we do to safely, conveniently, and efficiently interact with values that don't come with a proof of type-correctness.

-       There are essentially two solutions to the problem.
+[14]   There are essentially two solutions to the problem.
        One is to assume that the input is type-correct and trust that this assumption holds at runtime.
        This solution makes sense for a runtime library, or source that could be formally verified.
        Not so much for user input.
        A second is to check the input at runtime.
-       We think of this as changing the semantics.
-       Take `deserialize` for example,
-        the standard "unsafe" deserialize steps to a non-deterministic value.
-       A "safe" deserialize could take one step to a form that checks the deserialized value against the expected type.
-       Checking will take further steps, and eventually return the value or an error.
        This second solution provides soundness at the cost of a runtime check.
        This is what we mean by the cost of type-tag soundness: the performance cost of these "extra" steps that check the type system's assumptions at runtime.

-       Since we have a cost, the question is, how much?
-       This is difficult to predict; it depends on the size of the value, size of the type, and number of values that need to be checked.

-       (For example with size, to check the type `List(Int)` need to check every element of the list.)

-       But in general, its faster to check type-tags than types.
-       This is why type-tag soundness might be useful --- you might be running a program where the cost of type soundness is extreme, but the cost of type-tag soundness is more reasonable.
+       We think of this as changing the semantics.

+[15]   As a concrete example, suppose we have a call to `deserialize` that
+        expects an integer.
+       A safe deserialize function will read the value from the outside world and then check that it's actually an integer.
+       So there is one extra step to ensure type soundness.

+[16]   If the expected type is more complex, for instance a list of integers,
+        then the check to ensure type soundness will be more expensive.
+       Naturally the question arises how expensive these checks are in your "average" program.

+[17]   The same question arises for tag soundness, and we can hypothesize that
+        it should be much less costly to enforce.

 Zeina:
-       Back to the paper.
+[18]   Back to the paper, we ask "what is the cost of type-tag soundness in Reticulated?"

-       Reticulated is a gradual typing system for Python.
+[19]   Reticulated is a gradual typing system for Python.
-       A Reticulated program is a Python program with optional type annotations.
+       A Reticulated program is a Python program with optional type annotations, as the function on the slide demonstrates.
-       Type-annotated parts of the program are type-checked, and their interactions with un-annotated parts poses a "type-safe FFI" problem.
+       Type-annotated parts of the program are type-checke, in this case, the body of this distance function is statically type-checked.

-       For example, this function that computes the distance between two cartesian coordinates.
+       Typed and untyped code can interact, and these interactions pose a "type-safe FFI" problem as Ben just described.
+[20]   Python code can invoke the `distance` function with any kind of arguments;
+        at runtime, Reticulated checks that the arguments are type-tag correct.
-       Reticulated statically checks the type annotations, then compiles the types to runtime tag checks.
+[21]   Similarly, Reticulated checks the reads from the first and second component
-       These checks solve the "FFI problem" at the level of type-tags.
-       No matter what input this
-        `distance` function receives, it will never segfault or give undefined behavior.
+        of each pair --- again to preserve tag soundness.

+       That explains how this program works with one set of type annotations.
-       The promise of Reticulated is that a programmer can use any combination of typed and untyped and the program will run.
+[22]   The promise of Reticulated is that a programmer can use any combination
+        of typed and untyped and the program will run.
+       The distance function can be fully typed, untyped, or partially typed in 8 ways.
+[23]   In a larger program, there are more possibilities.
-       Our research question is how fast these configurations run relative to the untyped Python program; more precisely, for a program with N possible typed/untyped configurations, we ask what proportion of configurations run with at most Dx overhead.
+[24]   Our research question is how fast these configurations run relative to
+        the untyped Python program; more precisely, for a program with N possible typed/untyped configurations, we ask what proportion of configurations run with at most Dx overhead.

-       The method we use to answer this question is adapted from the method presented at POPL 2016 for Typed Racket.
+[25]   The method we use to answer this question is adapted from the method
+        presented at POPL 2016 for Typed Racket.
        Starting from a fully-annotated program, we systematically generate `2**N` configurations by toggling the types on each function and class